-Despite many of us spending more time at home due to lockdown, Hay fever symptoms persist for many as pollen can still easily enter the house through clothing, pets or open windows.
+Despite many of us currently spending more time at home due to Covid-19 restrictions, Hay fever symptoms persist for many as pollen can still easily enter the house through clothing, pets or open windows.

 90% of Hay fever sufferers admit that their concentration levels are negatively affected by symptoms.
 With a summer of working from home on the horizon for many, it’s more important than ever that allergy sufferers create as comfortable a living and working space as possible.